310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 We could’ve left it to Anzu, but she's currently working on the planning and management of the Tanabata Festival.

-She's busy right now, so there's no way we could make her do things for us.
+She's busy right now, so we can't have her do things for us.
 {% endbubble %}

 {% bubble Makoto %}